cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-05-27-the-age-of-prompters-has-begun.md

   </figcaption>
 </figure>

-Once upon a time, software was a strange thing.
+Once upon a long time, software was a strange thing.
-Even more interesting were the people who created it.
+Even stranger was the people who created it.
-Engineers.
+Programmers.
-Or weren't programmers?
+Or weren't them scientists?
-I don't remember.
+I'm too young to know exactly.
 Anyway, they were a strange breed.
-Most of them were mathematicians, physicists, or pure engineers who turned to program computers to solve their practical problems.
+Mathematicians, physicists, or pure engineers who learned programming languages to solve their practical problems.
+These people had advanced reasoning skills.
-They had advanced reasoning skills, understood complex systems, and were able to implement QuickSort in 10 minutes or less.
+They understood complex systems, and were able to implement QuickSort in 10 minutes or less.

 But that was a long time ago.
 Nowadays, software is everywhere.
+It's like salt for the food.
-In every industry, in every company, in every home.
+In every industry, in every company, in every home, software is a necessary ingredient.
 So the crew of programmers has grown.
+But the world had not enough mathematicians, or engineers, to satisfy the demand for programmers.
-And as with any other resource, the more there are, the less value (and quality).
+And as with any other resource, the higher the supply, the less the quality.

 In the last two decades, a new class of programmers has taken over the industry.
 Software developers!
-They don't need to know Calculus anymore to get a decent job offer.
+They don't need to understand Calculus anymore to get a decent job offer.
 Indeed, they don't even need to know how a computer actually works.
-They just need to know how to use a particular framework, a library, or even a single digital tool.
+It's enough to master a particular framework, a library, or even a single digital tool.
 And bang!
+The wheel of production goes on.
-Ready to go.
+The software industry is ready to go.

 But the panorama is changing in the last years.
 What if I tell you that you don't even need to know how code anymore?
 Yes, you don't.
-Because now you can use AI to do it for you.
+Because now you can use computers to write code for you.
+The new era of AI has come to us developers.

 ## Show Me the Prompt!

-Typing code has become very cheap thanks to AI and LLMs.
+Looks like coding has become very cheap thanks to AI and LLMs.
+With time, every line of code will decrease its price.
 Given a prompt, these language models generate a lot of text that is makes sense.
 And it looks like code is the easiest form of text representation for them.
-It other words, AI can write reasonably good code faster than humans.
+In other words, AI can write reasonably good code faster than humans.

 Still, there is a problem.
 The seed to fuel the machine.